-- Jessica Swenson has been coaching, consulting, and training leadership and management development for more than 12 years and currently serves as the program manager for the Fully Prepared to Lead program at the University of Wisconsin-Madison.
+- Theresa Kim, PLCC, ACC has been coaching, consulting, and training for more than 15 years and currently serves as the program manager for the Fully Prepared to Lead program at the University of Wisconsin-Madison.

-- Maureen Miner has been facilitating employee development and coaching employees on best practices in managing teams, conflict, and communication for more than 10 years and currently leads the human resources departments at WARF, Morgridge Institute for Research, and has 15+ years of previous experience with a large, global provider of scientific solutions.
+- Jill Walder, SHRM-SCP, has been facilitating employee development and coaching employees on best practices in managing teams, conflict, and communication for most of her career.
+She currently leads the human resources department at the Morgridge Institute for Research, and has 15+ years of previous experience with a large, global provider of scientific solutions.

 Course sessions will cover the following fundamental topics in leadership:

 Session 1.
 Exploring Leadership and Discovering Your Interpersonal Style

 Friday October 6, 2023

 Leadership is not about formal title or authority, it is about your personal behaviors and the ability to influence others to affect positive change.
 This session will introduce the concepts of leadership and guide you in understanding your personal style and how that affects your relationships with others.